briandenicola/xlr8-e2eaisolutions/docs/02-rag/ifs-rag-step5-integrate.md

 ---
 layout: default
-title: Step 4 - Integrate
+title: Step 5 - Integration
-parent: Agentic AI challenge
+parent: Agentic AI Challenge
 nav_order: 5
 ---

-# Step 4: Integrate
+# Step 5: Integration

 This section is part of the **IFS Agentic AI challenge**.
 Here, you’ll plan how to integrate your RAG solution into a secure, scalable Azure Landing Zone environment, following best practices and reference architectures.